NEED HELP? Talk To

 What Are Fire-Rated Doors?

 A fire-rated door is specifically designed to slow or prevent the spread of fire and smoke.
 These doors are heavy and constructed from materials like metal or gypsum.
-When a fire-rated door is installed correctly, it shouldn't combust when it faces extreme fire temperatures.
+When a fire-rated door is installed correctly, it should not combust when exposed to extreme fire temperatures.

-Fire-rated doors are more commonly found in commercial buildings than in residential homes.
+Commercial buildings more commonly feature fire-rated doors than residential homes.
 You can find them in most public buildings and places like college dormitories.

 Why Have a Fire-Rate Door In Your Building?